Portability

 Do you provide landlord listings?

-HACSB does not provide unit listings.
-Please refer to local resources, newspapers ads, and websites for available units.
+HACSB may provide unit listings upon request.
+Please also refer to local resources, newspapers ads, and websites for available units.

 I found a unit, what happens next?